Our Research

 Join Our Mission

-We're actively seeking graduate students, postdocs, and collaborators who are excited about shaping the next generation of AI systems for health.
-Whether you're coming from computer science, veterinary medicine, biomedical informatics, or public health—if you're passionate about making a real-world impact, we want to hear from you.
+We're actively seeking graduate students, postdocs, and collaborators excited about building AI made for veterinary medicine.
+Whether you're coming from computer science, veterinary medicine, biomedical informatics, or pathology — if you're passionate about animal health and real-world impact, we want to hear from you.

 Get in Touch